MohamedBechirMejri/b-commerce/README.md

 # bcommerce (Work in Progress)

-ecommerce template builte using Next.js, Prisma, TailwindCSS and Framer Motion
+ecommerce template built using Next.js, Prisma, TailwindCSS and Framer Motion